News

 These data were presented by lead author Jiwoh Oh, MD, PhD, staff neurologist and medical director of the Barlo Multiple Sclerosis Program, St. Michaels Hospital, University of Toronto, at the 2025 Americas Committee for Treatment & Research in Multiple Sclerosis (ACTRIMS) Forum, held February 27-March 1, in West Palm Beach, Florida.
 Overall, the analysis comprised 653 of the original 3004 patients across the studies who had PRL imaging data available.

 Oh and colleagues manually identified PRLs on SWI images generated from 3D-gradient echo phase images (6 echoes ranging from 4.9 to 41 ms, 0.8-mm isotropic resolution).
 In HERCULES, 40% of participants had 0 PRLs at baseline, 36% had 1-3 PRLs, and 24% had at least 4 PRLs, with similar distributions observed in the GEMINI study.
-All told, results revealed a numerically similar risk of 6-month CDW among tolebrutinib-treated patients with PRLs in both studies vs participants without PRLs.
+All told, results revealed a numerically similar risk of 6-month CDW associated with the GEMINI trials and of 6-month CDP for the HERCULES trial among tolebrutinib-treated patients with PRLs in both studies vs participants without PRLs.

 An investigational agent, tolebrutinib was awarded breakthrough therapy designation for patients with nrSPMS in December 2024 using data from HERCULES as the basis for the decision.
 After randomly assigning patients 2:1 to either tolebrutinib or placebo, results showed that those time to onset of CDP, the primary end point, was reduced by 31% for those on active treatment in comparison with placebo (HR, 0.69; 95% CI, 0.55-0.88; P = .0026).
 On a secondary end point, the number the patients who experienced confirmed disability improvement increased by nearly 2-fold, 10%, for those treated with tolebrutinib relative to the placebo group (HR, 1.88; 95% CI, 1.10-3.21; nominal P = .021).2

 HERCULES and GEMINI differed in a few ways, with the former including patients with nrSPMS and the latter comprising those with RMS.
-In HERCULES, patients were randomly assigned to either tolebrutinib or placebo whereas in GEMINI, patients received either tolebrutinib, teriflunomide (Aubagio; Sanofi), or placebo.
+In HERCULES, patients were randomly assigned to either tolebrutinib or placebo whereas in the GEMINI trials, participants were randomized in both studies 1:1 to receive either tolebrutinib and placebo daily or 14mg teriflunomide (Aubagio; Sanofi) and placebo.
 In GEMINI, tolebrutinib failed to meet its primary end point of reducing annualized relapse rate (ARR) in comparison with teriflunomide; however, it did show positive data on a key secondary end point of pooled 6-month CDW, significantly delaying the time to onset of worsening.3

 Tolebrutinib also currently remains in development for patients with primary progressive MS, a subgroup of MS with significant therapeutic needs.
 The ongoing phase 3, randomized, double-blind, PERSEUS study (NCT04458051), which primarily tests effects of the agent in delaying disability progression, is expected to have data released in the second half of 2025.
 Spanning 277 study locations, the study also has several secondary objectives, including MRI lesions, cognitive performance, physical function, and quality of life.